ttskch/svg-paper/README.md

 document.querySelector('#blinder').style.display = 'none'
 ```

 ## With non Node.js back-end

-If your back-end isn't Node.js, you can use svg-paper by passing replacements and text/textarea adjustment parameters to front-end as JSON string.
+Even if your back-end isn't Node.js, of course you can use svg-paper 👍

+The most easy ways is just passing replacements and text/textarea adjustment parameters to front-end as JSON string.

 ### e.g. PHP and Twig